Generalized U(N) gauge transformations in the realm of the extended covariant Hamilton formalism of field theory: General local U( ) gauge transformation in the extended canonical formalism

-The Hamiltonian~(\ref{H-conv-gt}) is obviously {\em form-invariant\/} under the extended canonical transformation that is generated by $\FC_{2}^{\mu}$ from Eq.~(\ref{extgen2-general-gt}), provided that the original system Hamiltonian $\HC$ is invariant if expressed in terms of the new canonical variables, $\HC^{\prime}\det\Lambda^{\prime}=\HC\det\Lambda$.
-With the partial derivatives replaced by covariant derivatives, this result corresponds to that of the conventional gauge theory, which is worked out on the basis of a fixed Minkowski metric, hence a vanishing space-time curvature.
+The Hamiltonian~(\ref{H-conv-gt}) is obviously \emph{form-invariant} under the extended canonical transformation that is generated by $\FC_{2}^{\mu}$ from Eq.~(\ref{extgen2-general-gt}).
+According to Eq.~(\ref{H-conv-gt}), the second extended Hamiltonian $\tilde{\HC}_{\mathrm{e},2}$ is correlated to the initial extended Hamiltonian $\tilde{\HC}_{\mathrm{e}}$ via: